semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 Nodes may be limited (RAM, I/O, Processing power, ...), and may not be able to answer queries fast enough.
 So, each node can have **shards**.
-**Shards** can be placed on different servers, and data are spread among them.
+**Shards** can be placed on different servers, and data is spread among them.
 To answer a query, a node may then query each shard and then, merge the results in a single answer.
 **Shards** can also **speed up indexing**.
 When a node is added to the cluster, shards are **dynamically re-allocated**